01CWA/cwaportfolio/content/talk/2021-08-10-changelog-for-cylistics-project/index.md

   - 2020_07 has started_at and ended_at columns with cell format of 37:30:55 and those same columns in the other 11 files were left as is.
 Where ended_at is less than started_at, the negative column data in ride_length appears as "##############" in 2020_07 and as negative numbers in the other 11 files where the column formats were not changed.
 I deleted the rows where ride length is negative here and left the ride_length fields with negative numbers in the other 11 files in them for deletion later in R. 1,745 rows were deleted in 2020_07 leaving the current total of rows excluding the header as **549,735**.

   - Replaced all #NUM! errors in all files with zero where start_lat and start_lng were the same as end_lat and end_lng where customers began and ended their rides at the same station.
-The number on instances changed in each file are:
+The number of instances changed in each file are:

     - 2020_07: 744
     - 2020_08: 801